chirag-sharma72/Beginner-Python/Variables and Data Types.md

 ```python
 a = True
 ```
-> There's a great difference between 'a = 10' and 'a = "10" '.
+> There's a great difference between `a = 10` and `a = "10"`.
 While the former is an integer, the latter is a string.
 Mathematical operations can't be performed on a string.

 If ypu recall our first program, to print a string, we wrote the folowing code.